malliina/musicpimp-win/README.md

 # musicpimp-win #

 This is the MusicPimp app for Windows Phone and Windows 8.
-It consists of three main projects: MusicPimp-WP8, MusicPimp-Win8 and MusicPimp-Win81.
+For more information, see www.musicpimp.org.